Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicit when-to-use ('install 2-20 specific skills at once and you know all their slugs') and when-not-to-use with named alternative ('Do not use this for curated collections (use install_pack instead)').
-Clear cardinality constraints.
+Provides explicit when-to-use ('when you need to install 2-20 specific skills at once and you know all their slugs') and when-not-to-use ('Do not use this for curated collections – use install_pack instead').
+Also states maximum of 20 skills.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.